Acura NSX Insurance Rates

 Rate estimates for individual coverage type:

-Rates are based on $500 deductible amounts, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
-Rates are averaged for all states and for all NSX models.
+Prices are based on $500 policy deductibles, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
+Rates are averaged for all states and NSX models.

 Price Range by Coverage and Risk

-For the average driver, prices range range from as low as $510 for the bare minimum liability coverage to the much higher price of $4,100 for a policy for a high-risk driver.
+For the average driver, prices range range from as low as $510 for your basic liability-only policy to a high rate of $4,100 for a high-risk insurance policy.

 Price Range by Location

-Your location can make a big difference on auto insurance rates.
-Areas with sparse population tend to have a lower frequency of accident claims than congested cities.
-The example below illustrates how location impacts auto insurance rates.
+Your location has a significant impact on auto insurance rates.
+Areas with sparse population tend to have a lower frequency of accident claims than larger metro areas.
+The graphic below illustrates how location impacts auto insurance rates.

-These examples show why everyone should compare rates for a specific zip code and risk profile, instead of making a decision based on rate averages.
+These examples show why all drivers should compare rates for a specific zip code and risk profile, rather than relying on price averages.

 Use the form below to get customized rates for your location.